 China Air Pollution Index – Free: Up-to-date air quality statistics for 120 major Chinese cities, including data from the US Embassy in Beijing and US Consulate in Shanghai.

-Uber – Free: On-demand taxi service that summons a car & driver to your current location.
+Didi – Free: The China Uber equivalent -o n-demand taxi service that summons a car & driver to your current location, now in English

 Bon App – Free: The Yelp of Shanghai, this restaurant rating app is widely-used in Shanghai (and growing in Beijing).
 The app also lets you wishlist restaurants you want to go to, attend meet-ups with other like-minded foodies and integrates with WeChat so you can easily send addresses to your dining partners.